ampproject/amphtml/contributing/building-a-bento-amp-extension.md

 -   **Default**: Optional.
 -   **Override**: Almost always.
--   **Usage**: Define the mapping of Preact prop to AmpElement DOM attributes.
+-   **Usage**: Define the mapping of Preact prop to AmpElement DOM attributes and children.
 These will update and re-render the component on DOM mutation.
 -   **Example Usage**: `amp-base-carousel`, `amp-lightbox`

 #### PreactBaseElement['staticProps']